maximtyan/maximtyan.github.io/docs/cv/bio.md

 ### New Uzbekistan University

+- **2025** Mechanical Engineering
-- **2025** Mechanical Engineering: Guided and mentored 10 students, with 2 achieving Top 10 ranking in their university cohort
+  - Guided and mentored 10 students, with 2 achieving Top 10 ranking in their university cohort

 ### Konkuk University